Walter Nugent: Chairperson

 Kenneth Jenks: Adjunct Professor

-Lt.
-Kenneth Jenks is a career fire officer with the City of Summit Fire Department in Union County New Jersey.
+Battalion Chief Kenneth Jenks is a career fire officer with the City of Summit Fire Department in Union County New Jersey.
 Ken started his career in the fire service as a volunteer with the Summit Fire Dept. in 1997 and was hired as a career firefighter in Summit in 2004.
-Ken was then promoted to Lieutenant in 2012.
+Ken was then promoted to Battalion Chief in 2021.
 Ken earned a Master of Administrative Science degree from Fairleigh Dickinson University in 2014, a Bachelor of Fire Science degree from New Jersey City University in 2011, and an Associate of Science degree from the University of Massachusetts-Amherst in 1993.
 He is also a Fire Instructor at the Morris County Public Safety Training Academy since 2014.

 Keith Weaver: Adjunct Professor